notofonts/noto-docs/src/miniarticles/NotoSansBalinese.md

 # Noto Sans Balinese

-Noto Sans Balinese is a sanserif design for texts in the Balinese script.
+Noto Sans Balinese is a sans serif design for texts in the Balinese script.

-Noto Sans Balinese has multiple weights, contains 361 glyphs, 6 OpenType features, and supports 130 characters: Balinese.
+Noto Sans Balinese has multiple weights, contains 361 glyphs, 6 OpenType features, and supports 130 characters from the Unicode block : Balinese.

 ## Supported writing systems